marijnh/Eloquent-JavaScript/08_error.md

 there ourselves.

-If a program is crystallized thought, you can roughly categorize bugs into those caused by the thoughts being confused, and those caused by mistakes introduced while converting a thought to code.
+If a program is crystallized thought, you can roughly categorize bugs into those caused by the thoughts being confused and those caused by mistakes introduced while converting a thought to code.
 The former type is generally harder to diagnose and fix than the latter.